 "Because you haven't been around!"
 Chang snapped before being led away by the deputy.
 "Simmer down and get in the cruiser, Junior."

-"I hope your dreams aren't as empty as your conscious seems to be," Chang challenged.
+"I hope your dreams aren't as empty as your conscious seems to be," Chang challenged his morality with vengeance.

 "My dreams are fine," said the reporter looking down at his phone.
 "It's my generation, baby!"